sushant097/NSA-MSSTATE-Website-Project/Readme.md

 # Nepalese Student Association (NSA) Website @ MSU

 Welcome to the official website source code for the **Nepalese Student Association at Mississippi State University**.
 This website serves as a portal for current students, alumni, and newcomers to stay informed, engaged, and connected with NSA activities and resources.
+Visit the live website @[www.nsamsstate.org](https://www.nsamsstate.org/)

 ---